 Imagination is not to avoid reality, nor is it description nor an evocation of objects or situations, it is to say that poetry does not tamper with the world but moves it-It affirms reality most powerfully and therefore . . . it creates a new object.
 (91)

 The work of the poet then is to create artifacts that are "objects" even more "real" than the actual objects they comprise.
-Wallace Stevens' "Anecdote of the Jar" explains this conundrum quite succinctly:
+That, too, is an object-oriented metaphysics.